serafino16/Apache-Fineract/README.md

  Apache-Fineract

 Apache Fineract is an open-source platform for core banking and financial services.
-Application consist of 20 microservices.The languages for the application are java 17 for backend and HTML/CSS/JavaScript for frontend.For build process is used maven:3.9.4.MySQL for RDS and Redis for cache.The architectural patterns for Pan-European financial app include a multi-region, GDPR-compliant cloud setup with low-latency, high availability, data residency,  and disaster recovery, ensuring compliance and resilience across Europe.
+Application consist of 20 microservices.The languages for the application are java 17 for backend and HTML/CSS/JavaScript for frontend.For build process is used maven:3.9.4.MySQL for Aurora database and Redis for cache.The architectural patterns for Pan-European financial app include a multi-region, GDPR-compliant cloud setup with low-latency, high availability, data residency,  and disaster recovery, ensuring compliance and resilience across Europe.

 Docker: backend image-for dev maven:3.9.4-openjdk-17 AS dev-builder for prod maven:3.9.4-openjdk-17 AS prod-builder to openjdk:17-slim defined in multi stage build.For fronted image-node:18 with images for dev,stage and prod cleaned for unecessary dependencies.Standart images for PostgreSQL and Redis.